nandabritto/PP5/README.md

     1.11 ... create my profile

-    1.12 ... check my previous order details on profile page;
+    1.12 ... check my previous order details on the profile page;

     1.13 ... subscribe the newsletter;

     1.14 ... unsubscribe the newsletter;

-    1.14 ... select 5 products to add on my box;
+    1.14 ... select five products to add to my box;

     1.15 ... check user's review's on boxes;